TheRenegadeCoder/sample-programs-website/sources/languages/powershell/description.md

     I brought those tools available on Windows, and then they didn't help manage Windows because in Windows, everything's an API that returns structured data.
-So, that didn't help. […] I came up with this idea of PowerShell, and I said, “Hey, we can do this better.”
+So, that didn't help. [...]
+I came up with this idea of PowerShell, and I said, "Hey, we can do this better."

 Originally, PowerShell was to be called Monad and it's ideas were published in a white paper titled [Monad Manifesto][3].
 Shortly after releasing the Beta 3 version